yamamoto-yuta/win10widgets/README.md

 ## Requirements

 - Rainmeter
-- Spicetify and WebNowPlaying if you want to use spotify
+- Spicetify and WebNowPlaying if you want to use Spotify
 - SpeedFan, HWiNFO, Core Temp and/or MSI Afterburner if you want to get the CPU/GPU Temperature

 ## Credits